drowsyrobotboy/drowsyrobotboy.github.io/content/_index.md

 date: 2025-06-07T12:00:00+05:30
 draft: false
 ---
+## Hi, I am Maruthi

-I am a Security Architect from the beautiful city of Hyderabad, India.
-I work at a Cyber Security Firm called [SecurDI](https://securdi.com)
+I am a Security Architect from Hyderabad, India.
+I work at a Cyber Security Firm called [SecurDI](https://securdi.com).

 I have more than a decade of experience in helping clients with Identity Security and DevOps.
 I am also an experienced Technical Manager invested in building and enabling teams to deliver their best on critical projects.